 Ref.
 Indicators Distributors are required to report the following data VCD01 Distributor The name of the distributor.
 VCD02 Reporting period The reporting period aligns with the quarterly reporting period (e.g., December to February) under this Code of Practice - schedule 2, Table 7, to be reported in the month following the reporting period (e.g., March).
-VCD03 Voltage performance Using advanced metering infrastructure (AMI) data 1 measured every 10 minutes, obtained for each week (Sun-Sat) 2 in the reporting period, and excluding only supply interruptions, provide: a) The percentage of total AMI NMIs that fell below 216V for more than 1% of time.
+VCD03 Voltage performance Using advanced metering infrastructure (AMI) data measured every 10 minutes, obtained for each week (Sun-Sat) in the reporting period, and excluding only supply interruptions, provide: a) The percentage of total AMI NMIs that fell below 216V for more than 1% of time.

-Performance indicator schedule - electricity distribution businesses b) The percentage of total AMI NMIs that fell above 253V for more than 1% of time. c) The percentage of total AMI NMIs, where each individual AMI NMI fell below 216V for more than 1% of time, and above 253V for more than 1% of time.3 d) The percentage of total AMI NMIs that experienced voltage values that fell below 207V for two consecutive time intervals. e) The percentage of total AMI NMIs that experienced voltage values that fell above 260V for two consecutive time intervals. f) The percentage of total AMI NMIs, where each individual AMI NMI fell below 207V for two consecutive time intervals, and above 260V for two consecutive time intervals, and above 260V for two consecutive time intervals. - Note 1: The above calculations should be based on all AMI data to which the distributor has access.
+b) The percentage of total AMI NMIs that fell above 253V for more than 1% of time. c) The percentage of total AMI NMIs, where each individual AMI NMI fell below 216V for more than 1% of time, and above 253V for more than 1% of time. d) The percentage of total AMI NMIs that experienced voltage values that fell below 207V for two consecutive time intervals. e) The percentage of total AMI NMIs that experienced voltage values that fell above 260V for two consecutive time intervals. f) The percentage of total AMI NMIs, where each individual AMI NMI fell below 207V for two consecutive time intervals.
+Note 1: The above calculations should be based on all AMI data to which the distributor has access.
 For AMI NMIs with more than one voltage channel (e.g., three-phase), report only the average phase-to-neutral voltage channel.
-Note 2: Starting the first Sunday of the reporting period. - - Note 3: The phase-to-neutral steady state nominal voltage reference is 230V, the V1% and V99% voltage values as set out in the Australian Standard 61000.3.100 are 216V and 253V respectively.
+Note 2: Starting the first Sunday of the reporting period.
+Note 3: The phase-to-neutral steady state nominal voltage reference is 230V, the V1% and V99% voltage values as set out in the Australian Standard 61000.3.100 are 216V and 253V respectively.